How to Choose a Realtor to Sell Your Home

 A polished sales pitch won’t sell your house.

-So favor the agent who makes it easy to say yes with facts, not fluff.
+So favor the agent who makes it easy to say yes with facts.

 Some agents are very skilled at convincing homeowners they can sell their house for an unrealistically high price.